The-going/evlproject/content/core/_index.md

 - clock.
 We may find platform-specific clock devices in addition to the core ones defined by the architecture, for which ad hoc drivers should be written.
-The clock element ensures that all clock drivers present the same interface to applications in user-space.
+The clock element ensures all clock drivers present the same interface to applications in user-space.
 In addition, this element can export individual software timers to applications which comes in handy for running periodic loops or